freestylecoder/EntityCreator/README.md

 # EntityCreator
-Ap to create fleshed out objects for POCOs
+App to create fleshed out objects for POCOs

+We've been building this project on my live stream